mariamasoliver/connect-to-ARC/Guide.md

 ```

 where 1,2,3...,N are the set of your parameters.
+They have to be **integers**.
+So adapt your code accordingly.